Here's a Swampcast featuring Craig Newmark, founder of Craigslist. Enjoy!

 Second season comes back mid-October.
 For those of you that'd like to check out first season content, head over to Kotlin Town and… Continue

 Added by Amanda Hinchman-Dominguez on August 4, 2018 at 12:53pm —

 Wow, I must say that Ed's presentation last night was one of the best in the history of this group!
 Why?
 Ed recorded his interviews with the rock stars and played them as he went through the talk.
 Cool!

-That meant we got to hear the voices of rock stars like James Gosling as… Continue
+That meant we got to hear the voices of rock stars like James Gosling as they talked about what matters most to them in the software development… Continue

 Added by Michael Levin on July 13, 2018 at 10:29am —